HEnquist/camilladsp/README.md

       skip_bytes_lines: 0 (*)
       read_bytes_lines: 0 (*)
 ```
 The `type` can be "File" of "Values".
 Use "File" to load a file, and "Values" for giving the coefficients directly in the configuration file.
 The `filename` field should hold the path to the coefficient file.
 Using the absolute path is recommended in most cases.

+If a relative path is given it will first try to find the file relative to the config file path.
+If it's not found there, the path is assumed to be relative to the current working directory.
+Note that this only applies when the config is loaded from a file.
+When a config is supplied via the websocket server only the current working dir of the CamillaDSP process will be searched.

 If the filename includes the tokens `$samplerate$` or `$channels$`, these will be replaced by the corresponding values from the config.
 For example, if samplerate is 44100, the filename `/path/to/filter_$samplerate$.raw` will be updated to `/path/to/filter_44100.raw`.

 Example for giving values: